wbyoung/lena/README.md

 <%= javascript_include_tag "application", lena.configuration %>
 ```

-If you use Turbolinks or provide other options for your javascript include, you can merge them: `lena.configuration.merge("data-something" => true)`.
+If you use Turbolinks or provide other options for your JavasSript include, you can merge them: `lena.configuration.merge("data-something" => true)`.

 ## Usage Client Side